anilzen/QTHub/content/event/symposium-2023/index.md

 ### Description

 The Maryland Quantum-Thermodynamics Hub will hold its first symposium on Pi Day, 2023.
 This one-day event’s aim is to cover recent advances in quantum thermodynamics broadly while fostering new collaborations.
-The symposium will include four invited speakers, lightning talks, and ample time for discussions.'
+The symposium will include four invited speakers, lightning talks, and ample time for discussions.

 ### Confirmed Speakers